EXCERPT 20

 INTERVIEWER: “As I said, I’m the appointed chief inspector.
 Me and my team investigate leads and write reports to our higher-ups.
 At some point in the future someone either gets prosecuted or not.
 It’s as simple as that.”

-Which means my boss makes me write bi-weekly reports so we can discuss my findings with some of the senior board members at RBC headquarters back in Lambert.”
+INTERVIEWER: “Usually my boss making me write bi-weekly reports so we can discuss my findings with some of the senior board members at RBC headquarters back in Lambert.”

 INTERVIEWER: “I hope no one watches this part of the recording but I can assure you, sergeant, you have no idea.”